serpwings/static-wordpress/README.md

 A Python Library to prepare and deploy a static version of a WordPress Installation on Netlify (Static Hosting Service Provider).

 ## How to Use simply-static-post-process?
-Please check our detailed tutorial (video/text) on [Simply Static Post Process Tutorial](https://www.seowings.org/simply-static-tutorial/){:target="_blank" rel="noopener"} to understand how it works.
-This package has a live documentation file on [documentation link](https://simply-static.netlify.app){:target="_blank" rel="noopener"}.
+Please check our detailed tutorial (video/text) on <a href="https://www.seowings.org/simply-static-tutorial/" target="_blank">Simply Static Post Process Tutorial</a> to understand how it works.
+This package has a live documentation file on <a href="https://simply-static.netlify.app" target="_blank">documentation link</a>.

 ## Contributions